- Why Is Butter Bad for Dogs?

 Even though pancreatitis can be caused by multiple factors, there is one certain factor that contributes to pancreatitis and that is “eating too much fat”.
 And butter is one of the foods which has a high-fat content.
 Another reason why butter is bad for dogs.

 To prevent pancreatitis, you need to monitor carefully your dog’s daily fat intake and remove any foods with too much fat content.
 Remember 14 grams of fat per day is enough for most adult dogs.
 Once your dog has been diagnosed with pancreatitis, he needs to go on a low-fat diet for the rest of his life to prevent a relapse.

 If Butter is Bad for Dogs, What About Margarine?

 Margarine is even worse than butter.
-Not only these fax-butter spreads as high in fat and cholesterol as butter is, but they also contain tons of chemicals and preservatives which are harmful to your dog.
+These fax-butter spreads, which are just as high in fat and cholesterol as butter, contain tons of harmful chemicals and preservatives.

 Other Foods That Are Bads for Dogs